Skip to Content

 No. Zamak works as the backline and extension of the team that already exists.
 In the co-managed plans, your team uses the same operations console as Zamak, keeps command of the environment and gains time for the projects that move the business.
 Decisions remain with your leadership.

-In the break-fix model, someone is called after the problem appears, and the cost of the downtime has already happened.
+In the reactive model, someone is called after the problem appears, and the cost of the downtime has already happened.
 Under continuous management, a team watches the environment every day, applies prevention and fixes the cause before it stops the operation.
 The practical difference lies in downtime and cost predictability.

 The Zamak Method is how Zamak Technologies builds reliable IT operations: five continuous movements, Operate, Protect, Recover, Govern and Anticipate, each with a diagnostic, a managed service and proof of results.
 This page covers Operate, Managed IT.